-PHY 110 - Conceptual Physics 3-0-0-0-3 Prerequisites: MAT 003 with Grade of P2 or P3; Corequisites: PHY 110A
+PHY 110 - Conceptual Physics 3-0-0-0-3

+Prerequisites: MAT 025 or MAT 035;

+Corequisites: PHY 110A

 This course provides a conceptually-based exposure to the fundamental principles and processes of the physical world.
 Topics include basic concepts of motion, forces, energy, heat, electricity, magnetism, and the structure of matter and the universe.
 Upon completion, students should be able to describe examples and applications of the principles studied.
 This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement for the AA and AS degrees.
 This is a Universal General Education Transfer Component (UGETC) course in Natural Sciences for the AA and AS degrees.